oscarbrodas/Go-Goal/Sprint4.md

 ## Backend Sprint 4 Work

 Added search friends function in order to search for new friends with a username similar to the one the user will be searching.
 Updated the unit tests for friends to reflect the proper functionality of friends.
 Created unit tests for the benchmark functionality.
+Added profile descriptions to the user table.
+Updated the routes and functions of the update user functions to accect json objects within the body of the requests.
+Added AWS s3 functionality, routes, and functions to support profile pictures.

 ## Frontend Sprint 4 Work